cirruslabs/cirrus-ci-docs/docs/guide/linux.md

 Tasks using [Compute Credits](../pricing.md#compute-credits) has higher limits and can use up to 28.0 CPUs and 112G of memory respectively.

+Containers on Cirrus Cloud Cluster have a fixed and limited storage space of 10 GB.
+Use a [custom VM](custom-vms.md) or an in-memory-disk to increase the storage space:

 ??? info "Using in-memory disks"
     Some I/O intensive tasks may benefit from using a `tmpfs` disk mounted as a working directory.
 Set `use_in_memory_disk` flag to enable in-memory disk for a container: